datanav/docs/technical/wix-youtrack.rst

 Wix.com Members to YouTrack Users
 ---------------------------------
-Every Wix.com Members will be synchronized with a YouTrack Users.

-If a matching YouTrack Users already exists, the Wix.com Members will be merged with the existing one.
-If no matching YouTrack Users is found, a new YouTrack Users will be created.
+Before any synchronization can take place, a link between a Wix.com Members and a YouTrack Users must be established.

 A Wix.com Members will merge with a YouTrack Users if one of the following property combinations match: